chazzka/clanekforest/clanek.md

 Figure X contains random datapoints arranged in a way they form a cluster like shape.
 Say this data is our regular observations.
 ![](https://raw.githubusercontent.com/forest-implementation/ml-experiment/main/figures/example0_gnu.svg)
-> Figure X Dataset with regular observations.
+> Figure 0 Dataset with regular observations.

 When an unsupervised, outlier detection algorithm tries to analyze such data, it sees the datapoints as a cluster containing both regular and anomalous observations.
 Figure X shows the result of evaluating classical Isolation Forest on such dataset.

 ![](https://raw.githubusercontent.com/chazzka/clanekforest/master/clanek_figures/example0_5_gnu.svg)
-> Figure X Dataset with regular observations.
+> Figure 0.5 Dataset with regular observations.

 Figure x shows regular observations $x$ and anomaly observations $y$ marked by Isolation Forest (`batch_size 128, trees_count: 100, zbytek default`).
 Figure x shows that approx. $10\%$ of observations are anomalies.